 - Nine Weeks Grades

-- Each time report cards are issued, students playing interscholastic sports that have two or more failures in classes are ineligible for games and scrimmages for fifteen (15) days.
+- Each time report cards are issued, students playing interscholastic sports that have two or more failures in classes are ineligible for games and scrimmages for fifteen (15) school days.

 - Any student who accumulates twenty (20) or more days of absence will not be permitted to participate in athletics for (45) days.
 A physician’s evaluation must indicate the student’s health status before re-admittance to the athletic program.
 Note: On each case of ineligibility (weekly – 7 days; grading period – 20 days), the twenty-day ineligibility will take precedence.